networknext/next/docs/setup_prerequisites.md

 * Health checks -> 256
 * Regional managed instance groups (US-Central) -> 256

-The requests above are moderately aggressive and they will likely respond with lower numbers, accept these lower numbers.

-Later on you can make another quota increase request if you start hitting quota limits.
+The requests above are moderately aggressive and they will likely respond with lower numbers, accept the lower numbers.
+You can make another quota increase request later if needed.

+## 7. Setup an AWS account

+Setup a new AWS account at [https://aws.amazon.com]

+Once the account is created, download and follow the instructions to setup the aws command line tool here: [https://aws.amazon.com/cli/]